 In 1998 seventeen-year-old Anastasia became a member of the Russian national tennis team.
 A year later, she was able to win her first single tournament.
 It was on the island of Sicily, Palermo.

-In 2003 she was recognized as one of the top 10 tennis players in the world.
+To tell the truth, in 2003, she was recognized as one of the top 10 tennis players in the world.

-The tennis player participated in the TV show Ice Age.
+Besides, the tennis player participated in the TV show Ice Age.

 Myskina dated HC Dynamo Moscow hockey player Aleksandr Stepanov.